netizenorg/netitor/README.md

   <script>{{code}}<\/script>
 `)
 ```

+**scrollTo(lineNumber, callback)**: will smoothly scroll to a given line in the editor, the optional callback function will fire after the editor is finished scolling.

 **highlight(lineNumber, color)**: this method will highlight a line of code in the editor.
 It requires a number as it's first argument (the line you want to highlight) with a CSS color string as an optional second argument (the default color is a translucent red), for example `ne.highlight(3, 'green')` will highlight the third line in the netitor with the color green.
 Alternatively, you can pass an options argument like this:
 ```js